ChicoState/PantryNode/README.md

 ### Docker setup

 > Docker containerization
-`docker build -t node-container .`
+`docker build -t my-app --platform linux/amd64 .`

 > Docker run
-`docker run -p 3000:3000 -it node-container`
+`docker run -p 3000:3000 my-app:linux-amd64`

 > **Warning**
-> You'll need your Mongo DB to connect to the app.
+> You'll need your Mongo DB to connect to the app and
-> You'll need to update the Mongo URI to connect to your Mongo DB.
+> you'll need to update the Mongo URI to connect to your Mongo DB.

 ### Docker Compose Setup
 > Docker-compose